-At the end of this course you will be able to:
+At the end of this course students will be able to:

-- Describe several discourses on environment and nature that are currently in global circulation. - Link worldviews, beliefs and practices to such underlying discourses on environment and nature. - Analyse a representation of the environment in terms of underlying worldviews, beliefs and practices. - Use contemporary media strategies to promote a representation environment/or nature. - Demonstrate how cultural forms are used for social and political ends in relation to environmental issues. - Describe how cultural dialogues of environment can lead to change in environmental sustainability. - Describe and apply strategies for effective media engagement in the communication of environmental social and political action. - Develop a sophisticated understanding of the role of communication in science. - Constructively and critically analyse popular science communication in a variety of real-world settings.
+- Describe several discourses on environment and nature that are currently in global circulation. - Link worldviews, beliefs and practices to such underlying discourses on environment and nature. - Analyse a representation of the environment in terms of underlying worldviews, beliefs and practices. - Use contemporary media strategies to promote a representation of the environment and/or nature. - Demonstrate how cultural forms are used for social and political ends in relation to environmental issues.

+- Describe how cultural dialogues on the environment can lead to change in environmental sustainability. - Describe and apply strategies for effective media engagement in the communication of environmental social and political action. - Develop a sophisticated understanding of the role of communication in science. - Constructively and critically analyse popular science communication in a variety of real-world settings.